stackwork/stackwork/README.md

 The `buildImage` task executes a docker build command in the root of your project.
 You can have only a single Dockerfile, and the deliverable of the project is a single Docker image.
-The resulting image id is exposed to Gradle via the docker object.
+The resulting image id is exposed to Gradle via the stackwork object.

 ### Gradle task generateDockerComposeFile